Erez Marom Photography

 Andasibe is also home to several beautiful and interesting chameleon species.
 Out of these, the most amazing, without a doubt, is the male Parson's Chameleon.
 Its color palate is designed to get the female's attention, so beware, you may just fall in love with this guy!
 The female version is less colorful but also very pretty.

-Multiple other species call Andasibe home, including bird species like the pygmy Kingfisher, primate species like the mouse lemur (visible on a night safari) and the world famous giraffe weevil.
+Multiple other species call Andasibe home, including bird species like the pygmy Kingfisher and the world famous giraffe weevil.

-After breakfast on day 5, we will leave Andasibe and drive back to Tana, to rest and settle in an airport hotel.
+After breakfast on day 4, we will leave Andasibe and drive back to Tana, to rest and settle in a small hotel next to the airport.
 On the next day we have a very early morning flight to our second destination: Northern Madagascar.
-After landing in Antsiranana Airport, we will be picked up and driven to the Red Tsingy Camp.
+After a 2-hour flight to Antsiranana Airport, we will be picked up and driven to the Red Tsingy Camp.
 The camp is very comfortable and offers all the amenities you need for a comfortable stay, including thick mattresses, electricity, hot showers and clean toilets.
 The main thing it offers, though, is quick and easy access to a landscape photography treasure: the Red Tsingy.

 The incredible phenomenon (and man-made disaster) of the Tsingy Rouge has no connection to the naturally-occurring grey tsingy. the red variety is rather caused when deforestation loosens the red earth, exposing the red laterite to erosion caused by the elements (mainly rain).
 Its striking red color and naturally smooth patterns make it an incredible shooting subject.
 The area is vast and offers several locations, each with its own special characteristics.
 Sleeping in camp will allow us to shoot the Red Tsingy for two full days - two sunsets and two sunrises - and you can be sure we'll need to make use of every last minute of these shoots.
 On top of all that, I've managed to secure access outside the regular visiting hours - which means we will have the Tsingy for ourselves during the critical sunrise, sunset and glow times!